Interlincx/automerger/README.md

 an array of fields that will be mapped to the target document from the source document. strings in the example schema above using the default strategy 'assign'.
 There are a number of other strategies to choose from

-## config.model

-an instance of Events.EventEmitter

-### config.model.on 'reject'
+### on 'source-reject'

-there are a few cases where a source document will be "rejected" and declared unusable:
+there are a few cases where a source document will be "rejected" and tagged unusable or irrelevant:
   1. a complete 'id' field cannot be built from the source document
   2. the source document did not change the current target document
   3. the source document failed an optional user-created 'rejectSource' function

-it may be useful to act on source documents that are rejected. in those cases set up an on 'reject' event listener.
+it may be useful to act on source documents that are rejected. in those cases set up an `automerger.on 'source-reject'` event listener.

 ## config.readyProperties

-may optionally pass an array of string properties that must exist on the target document in order to be deemed 'ready'.
-A document not being ready is different than being rejected.
-Rejected documents will not be saved while the unready documents will.
+may optionally pass an array of string properties that must exist on the *target* document in order to be deemed 'ready'.
+A document not being ready is different than a source being rejected.
+Rejected source documents will not be saved while the unready documents will.
 The difference is that subscribers are not told about documents that are not ready.

+automerger instances emit `'target-not-ready'` events when a target fails the readiness requirements

 ## config.migrator

-a migration is an optional user-defined function that is applied to existing documents as they come out of the database prior to being updated when new source documents arrive
+a migration is an optional user-defined function that is applied to existing documents as they come out of the database prior to being updated when new source documents arrive.

+## config.alterSource

+optional user-defined function to manipulate source documents in the worker as they arrive from the sourceStream